 #17 Better Uptime

-Better Uptime is a vastly improved infrastructure monitoring software that notifies the appropriate team member when something goes wrong.
+Better Uptime is a vastly improved infrastructure monitoring and observability tool that notifies the appropriate team member when something goes wrong.
 Schedule on-call responsibilities, get useful notifications, and work together more quickly than ever to resolve incidents.

 Get a lovely branded status page for your domain so you can educate your users.
 It is made with more than 100 integrations to fit into your workflow.